Yuan Renguo. Photo: VCG

 In a CCDI report released Wednesday, Yuan is charged with using his power at state-owned Moutai as a “tool” to please “political powers, build connections, and exchange interests” — terms often used by the CCDI to refer to corruption.
 Yuan was also charged with exchanging money and power for sex, according to the statement.

-Interestingly, the corruption watchdog specifically accused Yuan of “family-style corruption” — meaning close-knit relatives in key positions were at involved in the alleged misconduct.
+Interestingly, the corruption watchdog specifically accused Yuan of “family-style corruption” — meaning close-knit relatives in key positions were involved in the alleged misconduct.

 The statement did not specify the size of the bribes involved, but said it was “extremely huge.”